nadjazaric/curriculum-hometask/README.md

 If the post does not have any comments yet, print the "No comments to show" message.

+You should also add some css style to make your table look modern.

 ### Write the spam checker

 The list of potential spam words is saved in the spam.json file.